State wrestling: Solon, West Liberty make history; Brands, Brinkman win back-to-back titles

 “I gave everything I have (because of) the feeling that it’s my last one.
 So I just gave it everything I got.”

-Drew West, ranked second at 126 pounds, dropped a thriller, 3-2, to No. 1 Michael Millage of New Hampton.
+Drew West, ranked second at 126 pounds, dropped a thriller, 3-2, to No. 1 Michael Millage of New Hampton in the championship match.
 West was gaining momentum late in the third, but time ran out on him.
+He finished his senior season 54-2.

 Good day to be an Esmoil